jarmupb/upbthesis_LaTeX/v2/readme.txt

-This is the new version of upbthesis.cls
+This is the new version of upbthesis.cls that is more book-like